Chart Color Schemes

 Coogee's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Coogee.
-Both young and old age cohorts see low prevalence of common health conditions.
+Both young and old age cohorts exhibit low prevalence of common health conditions.

 The rate of private health cover is exceptionally high at approximately 60% of the total population (6,561 people), compared to 56.4% across Greater Perth.
-The most common medical conditions in the area are arthritis and asthma, impacting 7.6 and 6.4% of residents respectively, while 73.3% declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
-The area has 20.1% of residents aged 65 and over (2,204 people), which is higher than the 14.8% in Greater Perth.
+The most common medical conditions in the area are arthritis and asthma, impacting 7.6 and 6.4% of residents respectively.
+A total of 73.3% of residents declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
+As of 2016, the area has 20.1% of residents aged 65 and over (2,204 people), which is higher than the 14.8% in Greater Perth.
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health